NilanchalaPanda/medium_clone_be/Notes.md

 - Decorators are used to extract the user from the request object and send it to the controller.
 - Create a custom decorator using the command `nest g d user/decorators/user`.
 - Use `customParameterDecorator` to create a custom decorator that extracts the user from the request object.

+## 14. AuthGaurd.

+- A guard is used to protect the routes and check if the user is authenticated or not.
+- A middleware can be used as a gaurd it is recommended to use a guard for authorization.
+- Create a new guard using the command `nest g g user/guards/auth`.
+- Process :

+  - Use the `nest g gu user/guards/auth` command to create a new guard.
+  - The user auth gaurd comes first before the middleware, so that it can check if the user is authenticated or not.
+After that, the middleware will be executed to get the user from the db.
+  - The **FLOW** is > User is requesting for a protected route > First we are checking if the user is present or not in the custom request object > If user is present, then we are checking if the user is authenticated > Then it moves towards the **AUTHGAURD**, here it checks if it got the user or not > If user is authenticated, then we are getting the user from the db and sending it to the client.
+  - If user is not authenticated, then it will throw an error with the status code 401 (UNAUTHORIZED).

+- **HOW TO USE IT?**
+  - The AuthGaurd is enabled in the `user.module` file where we have to add it in the `providers` array and use it in the controller with the `@UseGuards(AuthGuard)` decorator.